Ma-Marcinowski/Verificational-Model/README.md

      * Per combination Acc results were multipied by 100 (turned into percents) and rounded to intigers, therefore there were 100 possible Acc values, i.e. the step was equal to one;

-     * Results of such approximations are discrete probability distributions (as opposed to the continous PDFs).
+     * Results of such approximations are discrete probability distributions (as opposed to the continuous PDFs).

 * #### 3.15.
 Model v2.5.1 evaluation on [1024x1024] extracts (extended train database of raw grayscaled images)